tarwn/lessthandot-hugo/blogs/content/posts/2010-09-22-how-to-capture-error-output-from-xp_cmds.md

 So if you were to execute the bogus command _bla bla c:_ you would get the following output

-_&#8216;bla' is not recognized as an internal or external command,operable program or batch file._
+_'bla' is not recognized as an internal or external command,operable program or batch file._

 If you did something like _dir z:_ when you don't have a z drive you would see the following